Generative Flows with Invertible Attentions: Further Remarks for the Future Work

 \section{Further Remarks for the Future Work}

-As discussed in the main paper, it is non-trivial to apply the proposed AttnFlows to deeper flows, such as the full SRFlow model that contains more flow levels.
+For the proposed AttnFlow-iTrans, we introduce a masked version of scaled dot-product, where the introduced masking can serve as a transformation (i.e., binary pattern generation).
+To improve the generalization capability, we could further apply a $1 \times 1$ 2D convolution to the value $\mathbf{V}$, as done on the query $\mathbf{Q}$ and the key $\mathbf{K}$.
+Also, we exploit the multi-head attention mechanism for the AttnFlow-iTrans.
+To ease the computation on Jacobian determinant of iTrans, we choose to perform a summation instead of the commonly-used concatenation in conventional transformers over the resulting attended features from multi-heads.
+Following this work, we will be making more comprehensive study on the full exploitation of the multi-head attention scheme.
+Besides, as discussed in the main paper, it is non-trivial to apply the proposed AttnFlows to deeper flows, such as the full SRFlow model that contains more flow levels.
 We study that it is mainly because the proposed attentions' inverse and Jacobian determinant computations are often numerically unstable when meeting deeper flows.
 This is roughly matched with the discovery in \cite{dong2021attention}, which finds pure attentions typically lose rank doubly exponentially with the network depth.
 Inspired by \cite{dong2021attention}, a natural solution is to apply residual learning that is capable of addressing the deep attention problem.
-In addition, the comprehensive evaluations over the four used datasets show that the proposed AttnFlow-iMap sometimes outperforms AttnFlow-iSDP, while the former also performs worse in some cases.
+In addition, the comprehensive evaluations over the four used datasets show that the proposed AttnFlow-iMap sometimes outperforms AttnFlow-iTrans, while the former also performs worse in some cases.
 Hence, it is valuable to optimize the aggregation of the two complementary types of attention (i.e., first- and second-order attentions) for real-world scenarios.
 To this end, one of the most promising directions is to exploit neural architecture search algorithms over them.